-- · Why do you sell Girl Scout Cookies? - Why it is important to you to participate in the Cookie Program? - What are your or your Troop's goal this Cookie Season? - How will proceeds benefit your Troop? - Have all of the cookie flavors you are selling available and be prepared with questions customers might ask. - If you don't have the cookie flavor the customer is looking for, offer alternatives and different ways they can purchase their favorite cookie flavor, like visiting your or your Troop's Digital Cookie link. - Thank the customer, even if they did not purchase cookies. - · Always follow Booth Safety and COVID-19 guidance as outlined on the next page.
+- Why do you sell Girl Scout Cookies? - Why it is important to you to participate in the Cookie Program? - What are your or your Troop's goals this Cookie Season? - How will proceeds benefit your Troop? - Have all of the cookie flavors you are selling available and be prepared with questions customers might ask. - If you don't have the cookie flavor the customer is looking for, offer alternatives and different ways they can purchase their favorite cookie flavor, like visiting your or your Troop's Digital Cookie link. - Thank the customer, even if they did not purchase cookies.